 To save yourself a lot of time and effort, just focus on getting your site to look good on a desktop, right?

 There are so many screen sizes to consider that your website might be viewed on – varying mobile screen sizes (portrait and landscape), varying tablet sizes (portrait and landscape), varying laptop and desktop screen sizes.
 The term used to describe how well a website displays on multiple devices, mobile or otherwise is Responsiveness.
 Must be a bloody nightmare to try and make sure your website is fully responsive, surely?

 Well, yes and no. Some of the tools available to you, whether you’re on Wix, Weebly or WordPress can help make this less of an ordeal.
 Some things that look great on a desktop look rubbish on a phone.
-So being able to design the site to hide specific elements of the page from mobiles, but show them on a desktop or tablet is key.
+So being able to design the site to hide or reformat specific elements of the page from mobiles, but show them on a desktop or tablet is key.
 This can start to get fiddly and time-consuming.
 And regardless of the tools, the only way to be truly sure your design displays correctly is to view the website on all the various devices and see if what you intended is actually happening.

 So, it’s quite easy to convince yourself it’s just not worth the aggravation.

 The trouble is, statistics show that nowadays more traffic to your website comes from mobile devices, like phones and tablets, than traffic coming from desktops/laptops.
 It’s a fact.
 So much so that Google now rank websites that look good on mobile devices over their desktop counterparts (called Mobile First).